Delft Consulting

 3. Use Scenario Planning: Develop and analyze different scenarios to understand potential impacts.
 This helps in visualizing the worst-case scenarios and preparing accordingly.

 Once critical materials and risks have been identified and assessed, we need to develop mitigation strategies.
 This can involve diversifying suppliers, increasing inventory levels, investing in technology, (partially) relocating production capacity, and improving communication and collaboration with suppliers and partners.
-For SMEs, it is crucial to tailor these strategies to their specific size and resources.
+It is crucial to tailor these strategies to the specific size and resources of your organization.
 Key mitigation strategies include:

 1. Supplier Diversification: Avoid relying on a single supplier for critical components.
 Identify and qualify multiple suppliers to reduce dependency.
 Rigorous vetting processes ensure new suppliers meet quality and reliability standards.
 Regularly evaluate supplier performance and establish long-term relationships with multiple sources.